ncolesummers/data-structures/README.md

 - component interface
 - concrete component class - implements the component interface
 - decorator class - implements the component interface and extends functionality in the same method or additional ones.
 The decorator base can be a particapant representing the base class for all decorators.

+#### Facade
+Used to abstract subsystem interfaces with a helper.
+This design pattern gets used in scenarios when the number of interfaces increases and the system gets complicated.
+Facade is an *entry point* to different subsystems, and it simplifies dependencies between the systems.
+It provides an interface that hides the implementation details of the hidden code.

+##### Use Cases
+- Loose Coupling
+- Improve poorly designed APIs
+- Incorporate changes to the contract and implementation using a service facade in SOA

+##### Components
+- **Facade Class** - Delegates the requests from the client to the module classes; hides the complexities of the subsystem logic and rules
+- **Module Classes** - Implement the behaviors and functionalites of the module subsystem.
+- **Client** - Invokes the `facade` method.
+The `facade` class functionality can be spread across multiple packages and assemblies.